Eason Jordan is the founder and CEO of Oryx Strategies, a New York-based strategic planning, communications and media consulting company.

 He attended Georgia State University and DeKalb College.

-Jordan serves on the board of directors of the Fugees Family, the only network of schools in America educating child survivors of war.
+Jordan serves on the board of trustees of the Fugees Family and the advisory council of the Stanford Human Perception Lab.

 © 2021 Eason Jordan